infatuAI/infatuAI-Web/README.md

 # infatuAI Web

-Rust bindings for Chromium integrated with Bevy the data-driven game engine.
+Rust bindings for Chromium integrated with Bevy the data-driven game engine via GStreamer.
 With 3d mode and comic book mode.
 Tested on Linux and Mac.
 With aspirations to add Windows support in the future.

 ## Linux x86_64